 Simply put, it’s a delightful speck of literature that introverts, INFJs, and HSPs alike will enjoy, absorb, and carry with them.

-For those of you in a romantic relationship with an extrovert (like me) you’ll also enjoy the fact the main character’s partner is an extrovert.
-There were other aspects of the story I resonated with – the character’s dread of group projects, bringing books to overwhelming family gatherings, the torture of open office floor plans and her secret joy of rainy days.
+For those of you who have ever been in a close relationship (romantic or platonic) with an extrovert, you’ll also enjoy the fact the main character’s partner is an extrovert.
+I resonated with other aspects of the story – the character’s dread of group projects, bringing books to overwhelming family gatherings, the torture of open office floor plans and a secret joy of rainy days.

 The illustrations are serene and rich.
 They convey complex ideas and feelings with simple designs.
 The black and white illustrations appealed to my HSP nature; I embraced the subtleties in every shade of black, charcoal, cream, and grey.

-There are many pages I want to show my partner and righteously exclaim “See!
+There are many pages I want to show someone and righteously exclaim “See!
 I’m not that weird!
-There’s even books about us!”
+There are even books about us!”